 Q. I’m thinking about visiting a FamilySearch Center to research my ancestors.
 Where can I find one?
 What should I expect?

-You also can use the center’s computers to access several subscription genealogy Web sites, and many centers have permanent collections of local genealogy resources.
+FamilySearch centers provide access to several subscription genealogy sites and digital records, including restricted content not available at home.
+Many also include permanent collections of local genealogy resources.
 Centers are staffed with volunteers who often can help you search the catalog, answer questions and offer advice on your search.

 There are around 4,500 FamilySearch Centers all over the world.
 To find one near you, you can search by location on FamilySearch.